enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 ![](/assets/img/courses/huaesteca/Danza-gavilan.png){:.left.thumb width="250"}

-In Tamaleton, we witness the Danza del Gavilan, a ritual that speaks of survival, strength, and balance.
-Conversations with the dancers and weavers deepen our understanding before we end the day at the Sotano de las Golondrinas, watching swallows circle in the twilight.
+This day we will visit the contemporary Ceremonial Site of Tamaletom, where a collective of elders, women and youth are dedicating their efforts to make the Teenek ways blossom.
+We will witness the astonishing Danza del Gavilán, a ritual that speaks of survival, strength, and balance.
+We will also learn about the stories embroidered in the pieces of art created by the women and engage in a conversation with local indigenous leaders before we end the day at the Sotano de las Golondrinas, watching swallows circle in the twilight.